 - Eating a well-balanced diet and cutting back on caffeine, alcohol, and high-fat foods may help reduce symptoms of ulcerative colitis.
 Ulcerative colitis can cause proctitis.

-- Stress-reduction techniques, such as yoga, tai chi, and deep relaxation, may also lower the risk of inflammatory bowel disease, which can cause proctitis.
+- Stress-reduction techniques, such as yoga, tai chi, and deep relaxation, may also lower the risk of IBD, which can cause proctitis.

-You can usually treat proctitis with a combination of conventional and complementary therapies.
-The specific treatment depends on what's causing the proctitis.
+You can treat proctitis with a combination of conventional and complementary (CAM) therapies.
+The specific treatment depends on what is causing the proctitis.
 For example, your doctor may prescribe antibiotics for a bacterial infection.
-If the inflammation is caused by Crohn's disease or ulcerative colitis, your doctor may prescribe corticosteroids or other medications.
+If the inflammation is caused by Crohn disease or ulcerative colitis, your doctor may prescribe corticosteroids or other medications.

 The type of medication your doctor prescribes depends on the cause of your proctitis.

-- Proctitis caused by infection -- can be caused by bacteria or a virus, and can be treated with antibiotics or antiviral medications (such as medications for herpes).
+- Proctitis caused by a bacterial or viral infection can be treated with antibiotics or antiviral medications (such as medications for herpes).

 Surgery and Other Procedures